 Being Cheap Negatively Affects Others

 I know I have been cheap in the past trying to walk this line.
 I cringe thinking back, like the time I sent money as a gift towards a friends’ wedding that I later learned only just covered the cost of having me there.
-I severely miscalculated the cost per head at a wedding, and now I feel a lot of shame about it!
+After severely miscalculating the cost per head at a wedding, I feel a lot of shame about it!
 I tried to make it up later with a nice housewarming gift but let’s be real– at that point, it is too late.
 The truth is my being cheap negatively affected the bride and groom, and that is what makes all the difference.

 The clarifying contrast between frugality versus cheapness lies in how others are affected.
 If you keep your house in the low 60°F (15°C) to save on utilities, that is great!
 It is definitely a positive to be conscious of electricity use and the effect on the environment.
 However, if you have guests that are shivering in your living room, that choice suddenly becomes cheap.